mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 Other hiring guides discourage clients from paying people per hour because it's "too expensive."
 This is plainly illogical.
 If you want work of a particular quality, it costs the same amount regardless of how you structure the pay.
 You're not going to trick a writer into producing the same quality work for lower costs.

 Another big reason I avoid paying per word is that I want concise writing.
-If I'm paying per word, it incentivizes writers to include a lot of fluff content that doesn't teach the reader anything.
+If I'm paying per word, it incentivizes writers to include [fluff content](/hiring-content-writers/3-screening-candidates/#steer-clear-of-fluff-factories) that doesn't teach the reader anything.

 Other guides criticize hourly wages for the same perverse incentives.
 They claim that if you pay writers by the hour, they have no incentive to work quickly or produce quality writing.
-They get paid more if the piece takes longer and requires more revisions, so why would they bother doing a good job?
+They earn more if the piece takes longer and requires more revisions, so why would they bother doing a good job?

 In my experience, talented people deliver quality work if you empower them to do so.
 If you start micromanaging them or create a system that shifts all financial penalties onto them, the relationship becomes adversarial, and the work suffers.